-This week, Nehemia Gordon and Keith Johnson discuss the Prophets portion for Balak (Micah 5:6-6:8).
+In this episode of Prophet Pearls, Nehemia Gordon and Keith Johnson discuss the Prophets portion for Balak covering Micah 5:6-6:8.
 The portion begins with Micah drawing from the song of Moses to illustrate what the remnant of Jacob will look like—“as showers upon grass.”
 The prophet also provides a list of things that will be cut off “in that day.”
 And lest we think biblical idolatry is obsolete, Gordon and Johnson provide modern day examples that masquerade as piety.
 We learn the uses of the paragraph divisions of “samech” and “pei” and Gordon scours the Tanakh for other uses of “in that day.”
 Continue reading

 In this Support Team study, I share how a Passover Seder when I was eight marked my life and ministry.
 This Passover experience was a seed that grew and eventually opened a crack in my Litvak intellectualism.
 It allowed me to recognize that true spiritual encounters can be real, powerful, and life changing.
 But we need to have discernment between true encounters with our creator, emotional manipulation from others, or from “demonic” deception.
 While I don't have all the answers, I know what Scripture says—all authentic spiritual experiences must line up with Torah—and I hope this study begins a fruitful dialogue.
 Please share your thoughts and ideas (along with verses) in the comments—after listening to the study.
 Continue reading